Sinjhin/scripts/README.md

 # Personal Home Folder Scripts Collection
 Might eventually combine with some AI function called tools as well.

+## Ideas
+- add a selected license file from the Ardea ones based on project type

 ## Usage
 So, you know Python pretty well?
 It's nice and friendly isn't it?